 When you reach different milestones, post them on your Facebook page.

-I recently posted a nice little story about how I was just about to depart on my 90th press trip.
-Another post talked about how my 1,000th article was just published, as is my 200th publication.
+Not long ago I posted a nice little story about how I was just about to depart on my 90th press trip.
+Another post talked about how my 1,000th article was just published.

 If you have a travel blog or website, always post a link to your latest and greatest post.

-Every Monday I link to the latest post on PitchTravelWrite.
-It's one way for my Facebook friends to read my article and to encourage them to sign up for my weekly e-Zine.
+Every Monday I link to the latest post on www.PitchTravelWrite.com.
+It's one way for my Facebook friends to quickly access my article.
+And it's a way to encourage my followers to sign up for my weekly e-Zine.

 I tell my readers a little bit about the article itself.
-It's usually about some aspect of selling and marketing travel stories - topics that are absolutely critical to our success, yet are grossly underplayed by most of the experts out there.
+It's usually about some aspect of selling and marketing travel stories.
+I write about topics that are critical to your success, and information that is hard-to-find because no one else writes about it.
 As a result, each week some of my Facebook followers become e-Zine subscribers.

 Travel writing often comes with travel perks.
-Why not help promote the places you visit by telling your friends about your press trips.
+You should help promote the places you visit by telling your friends about your press trips.
+Not only will it enhance your travel writing image with your friends, the CVBs will appreciate it, too.

-Many of my Facebook friends follow my press trip antics with great amusement.
-You can too.
+My Facebook friends follow my press trip antics with great interest.
 Here's how I do it:

-I’m also a big believer in helping tourism agencies promote their destinations and hotels and resorts to other travel writers.
+I’m a big believer in helping tourism agencies promote their destinations, hotels and resorts, restaurants and attraction to other travel writers.

-If tourism media reps are kind enough to sponsor my trip, then the least I can do is help them find other writers who might be interested in visiting their patch.
+If tourism media reps are kind enough to sponsor my trip, then the least I can do is help them.
+My posts inform all my followers about what's hot at these locations, and it encourages other writers who might be interested in visiting their patch.

 Established writers also get frequent invitations to attend restaurant openings and promotional ‘foodie’ events.
 I’m always happy to give them some of my Facebook space to help get the word out, while I'm letting my friends know what I'm doing.